Why You’re Gaining Weight While Working Out and Eating Well

 Think you just lost a few pounds from that serious spin class?
-Don't get too excited—it's just water loss due to sweat.
-And if you're seeing a higher number, that could be due to water retention (that sometimes happens after exercise).
-The takeaway: The amount of water in your system has a heavy influence on your weight and could be the answer to the question, "why do I gain weight so easily?"
+Don't get too excited — it's likely just water loss due to sweat.
+And if you're seeing a higher number on the scale, that could be due to water retention (which sometimes happens after exercise).
+The takeaway: The amount of H20 in your system has a heavy influence on your weight and could be the answer to the question, "why do I gain weight so easily?"

 2. Weight Gain Immediately After a Workout

 A lot of factors can influence your weight — including your workouts.

-So, you're working out but gaining weight?
+So, you're working out but still gaining weight?
 Have you ever noticed that right after (or even a day or two after) an intense workout the scale goes up?
-That's normal, and it doesn't mean you're actually gaining weight, says Dolgan.
+That's normal, and it doesn't necessarily mean you're actually gaining weight, says Dolgan.

 "A person's scale mass is a combination of muscle, fat, bone, the brain and neural tract, connective tissue, blood, lymph, intestinal gas, urine, and the air that we carry in our lungs," he says.
 "Immediately after a workout routine, the percentage of mass in each of these categories can shift as much as 15 percent."
-Intense workouts cause variability on the scale due to factors like hydration status, inflammation from muscle damage repair (we call this delayed onset muscle soreness), even the amount of intestinal by-product or urine and blood volume, says Dolgan.
+Intense workouts cause variability on the scale due to factors such as hydration status, inflammation from muscle damage repair (aka delayed onset muscle soreness), even the amount of intestinal by-products or urine and blood volume, says Dolgan.
 So there you have it: if you're gaining weight while working out and eating healthy, it's probably not the type of weight gain that you think it is.

 3. Weight Gain with Strength Training